 Randel holds a Certificate in Advanced Arbitration Skills (Domestic and International) from the A. A. White Dispute Resolution Center of the University of Houston Law Center.
 He is a member of the North American Users Council of the London Court of International Arbitration and the Houston International Arbitration Club, and he serves on the Advisory Board of the Institute for Transnational Arbitration.
 Randel is a member of the Oil & Gas Law and Arbitration Committees of the IBA’s Section on Energy, Environment and Infrastructure Law.

-Randel is recognized in Best Lawyers in America for his work in Energy and Project Finance Law, 2018-2019 and for his work in Project Finance Law, 2014-2019.
+Randel is recognized in Best Lawyers in America for his work in Project Finance Law, 2014-2021 and in Energy Law, 2018-2021.
 Randel has been named among the “Who’s Who in Energy” list consecutively since 2012.
 In 2007, Randel was named one of five “Go-To Lawyers” in International Law by Texas Lawyer magazine.